 Crispy aloo tikki (pattice/patties) served with some ragda (white peas curry), loaded with various sweet, tangy, and spicy chutneys (condiments), and garnished with some sev, fresh cilantro, onion, and a dash of lime, makes this chaat so flavorsome and delightful!

-Sindhi Makhani Moong Dal [Split Petite Yellow Lentils]
+Sindhi Makhni Moong Dal

 Makhani Moong Dal is a quick and easy, flavorful, creamy lentil without any added cream.
 Whenever I am under the weather or when I just don’t feel like cooking, this recipe comes in so handy.
 It is a great comfort food!!

-Sindhi Tidali Dal [Three Lentils]
+Sindhi Tidali Dal

 Tidali or tridaali means three lentils in Sindhi.
 Tidali dal is a popular lentil recipe from Sindhi, Indian cuisine.
 It is made with a combination of three lentils.
 The combination of three lentils makes this Tidali dal so unique and flavorful.